bhanusrivaishnavi/Todoapp/README.md

 # Todoapp
-Download the code and install required libraries specified in requirements.txt Run the commands as:
+Download the code and install required libraries specified in requirements.txt.

+Run the commands as:

 1. cd Server